 Lilly and Oliver in Hannah Montana, after being friends since kindergarten, suddenly turn into this, even calling each other "Lilypop" and "Ollypop".

-Buffy and Spike, when one of Willow's accidental spells made them want to get married, treated each other like this.
+Buffy the Vampire Slayer: Buffy and Spike, when one of Willow's accidental spells made them want to get married, treated each other like this.
+Both are disgusted when the spell wears off.

-In the "Howling Wind" episode of Cirque du Soleil's Widget SeriesSolstrom, a newlywed couple is soooooooooooo in love with each other that neither notices that the honeymoon hotel they've just checked into has been magically transformed into a Gothic Hell Hotel.
-In the end they become happily-in-love vampires.
+In the "Howling Wind" episode of Cirque du Soleil's Widget SeriesSolstrom, a newlywed couple is soooooooooooo in love with each other that they barely pay attention to anything around them — not even the fact that the honeymoon hotel they've just checked into has magically become a Gothic Hell Hotel.

 Sweets and Daisy from Bones.
 She calls him "Lancelot" (his first name is at least Lance, so it's an understandable nickname).
-They're going to get married.
-Maybe that'll calm them down.
-I doubt it, somehow.
 It still makes you smile, even as you're trying not to vomit, because they're so matchingly dysfunctional.

 Daisy: Bye, Lancelot!
 Colon, end bracket, colon, capital D!